 Maps and Ranged Movement

 Though it is not required, those using Edition 13 of the 4C System may wish to use maps to detail their actions and movements.
 When a Gamemaster makes a map, he or she should do so at a scale of two inches to a sector, allowing for a detailed showing of all the action.
 This may seem small, especially when one is used to the map scale of other games, but a heroic fight tends to spread out all over the place.

 A map this size is good for general use, but the Gamemaster is free to make their own at any size they prefer.
 Just make sure to mark off each sector (or block of eleven, at least) as such on the map with dotted or dashed lines, so players know how far they can move their characters in a given turn.
 Of course, instead of going with a generic sector mapping, one can instead used a concept known as ranged movement.

 This allows a player to use a ruler to measure out his or her exact movements, a method that has both good and bad points.
 Good in that it is far easier to track a character's exact placement on the map, but bad in that it is harder for N/PCs to be anywhere in a given sector at a given point in time, which can put a small crimp in a Gamemaster's plans.
 Either way works well, however.

 As far as pointers for one's heroes go, virtually anything can be used.
 Any die, coin, or other knick-knack can fill this function nicely.
-Some people make small, paper cut-and-fold stand up 'figures', usually triangular, with the front of the fold-up figure representing exactly where the character is.
+Some people make small paper stand up 'figures', whether two- or three-sided, with the front of the fold-up figure representing exactly where the character is.
 Some players even buy miniatures from their RPG supplier, painting them up to look like their characters.